EPFL-LCN/neuronaldynamics-exercises/doc/exercises/perceptual-decision-making.rst

 The monitors are returned in a `Python dictionary <https://docs.python.org/3/tutorial/datastructures.html?highlight=dictionary#dictionaries>`_ providing access to objects by name.
 Read the `Python documentation <https://docs.python.org/3/tutorial/datastructures.html?highlight=dictionary#dictionaries>`_ and look at the code block below or the function :func:`.competing_populations.decision_making.getting_started` to learn how dictionaries are used.

-* Extend the following code block to include plots for the all four subplopulations.
+* Extend the following code block to include plots for all four subpopulations.
 * Run the simulation for 800ms.
 What are the "typical" population rates of the four populations towards the end of the simulation?
 (In case the network did not decide, run the simulation again).
 * Without running the simulation again, but by using the same ``results`` `dictionary <https://docs.python.org/3/tutorial/datastructures.html?highlight=dictionary#dictionaries>`_, plot the rates using different values of ``avg_window_width``.